andgineer/fastapi-celery/README.md

     hurl docker/words.hurl

-That will get auth tocket from backend running in the Docker, send `words` request to API and check response (it should be number of words in file `docker/words.txt`).
+That will get auth token from backend running in the Docker, send `words` request to API and check response (it should be number of words in file `docker/words.txt`).

 ### Local debug